nytud/emtsv/README.md

 Clone together with submodules (it takes about 3 minutes):

-`git lfs clone --recurse-submodules https://github.com/dlt-rilmta/e-magyar-tsv`
+`git lfs clone --recurse-submodules https://github.com/dlt-rilmta/emtsv`

-Note: Ignore the deprecation warning.
-(This command ensures that GIT LFS is installed and workking.)
+Note: please, ignore the deprecation warning.
+(This command requires that GIT LFS is installed and working.)

 Install `Cython` for `emdeppy`.
 It must be installed in a separate step.